Features

 Mots croisés

 Acadie Nouvelle, a French newspaper in New Brunswick, Canada, uses PuzzleMe to run French puzzles in 2 series: a daily 12×12 puzzle, and a larger subscribers-only, 20×20 contest puzzle on Saturdays.
 Acadie Nouvelle directly enters their syndicated print puzzle into PuzzleMe’s puzzle editor to make it playable online.
 It takes 15 minutes a day to enter a puzzle, and many weeks’ puzzles can be entered in advance.
 The puzzles automatically go live at the scheduled publication time, so that no management of the crossword page is needed on a day to day basis.
-Click here for the live “Mots croisés” site.
+View the live “Mots croisés” site.

 Palavras Cruzadas